top of page

 If your partner and or you are in the UK with permission to work as self-employed, or as the director or employee (or both) of a specified limited company in the UK, at the date of application submission, you can choose instead to rely on Category G. This allows you to use an average of the income received over the last 2 full financial years to meet the financial requirements.
 Referencing to the ‘average’ of the income received over the last 2 full financial years in Category G being referenced as the mean average.

 Income under Category F or G can be combined with income from salaried and non-salaried employment, non-employment income and pension income in order to meet the financial requirements.
-However cash savings cannot be combined with income under Category F or G. Parents with child dependents can use their self-employed earning including their UK partners to demonstrate meeting Appendix FM on FLR extension applications for themselves and their dependents.
+However cash savings cannot be combined with income under Category F or G. Parents with child dependents can use their self-employed earning including their UK partners to demonstrate meeting Appendix FM on visa extension applications for themselves and their dependents.

 How our Immigration adviser can help you